 - Aiding self-expression of inner thoughts and feelings

 - Stress management

-The CogSMART class is offered 1:00 pm to 2:00 pm after this class on the same Thursdays beginning January 11, 2018.
+The CogSMART class is offered 1:00 pm to 2:00 pm after this class on the same Thursdays.
+Enjoy both classes!

-Facilitated by Midge Casler, MA.
+Midge Casler, MA.
 Midge is the Art Program Director at Schurig Center, where she has run art groups for 10 years.
 She uses the art process to help people navigate the challenges they often experience due to an injury, while fostering a sense of safety in a supportive community.
-“I believe in the healing powers of art and the creative process.
-I feel honored and often humbled by my work and the clients I work with.”

 Space is limited.
 Participants must register to attend.